mjasion/mjasion/content/posts/development/first-blockchain-contract/index.md

 ## First contract - Pet owners

-I am learning blockchain and smarcontract.
-This post will be my note how I am starting my journey to blockchain technology.
+I am learning blockchain and smart contracts.
+This post will be my note on how I am starting my journey into blockchain technology.

 In this example I will create a contract for storing who is owning a Pet.